-District Agency Contracting & Procurement Goals D.C.
-Code § 2-218.41 NEW
+District Agency' Contracting & Procurement Goals D.C.
+Code § 2-218.41 NEW CHANGES

 - Each agency, including an agency that contracts or procures in whole or in part through the Office of Contracting and Procurement (OCP), shall exercise its contracting and procurement authority so as to meet, on an annual basis, the goal of procuring and contracting 50% of the dollar volume of its expendable budget to qualified SBEs. - If the agency determines in writing that there are not at least 2 qualified SBE's, the agency may use any qualified CBE to fulfill the requirements of this section.
+NEW - An agency that cannot meet the goal of procuring and contracting 50% of the dollar volume of its expendable budget to qualified SBEs (or CBEs) shall notify the Mayor and shall be prohibited from spending its remaining expendable budget with non-SBEs or non-CBEs.
+NEW - The Mayor may waive the prohibition set forth above.
+NEW - By October I of each year beginning October I, 2015, each agency is required to submit to DSLBD a spending plan that details how the agency intends to spend its expendable budget with SBEs and CBEs during the fiscal year; and an annual allocation letter signed by the agency director on a form prescribed by DSLBD that specifies the agency's 50% expendable budget goal.
 NEW - The contracting and subcontracting goals and requirements shall be applicable to every government-assisted project, unless DSLBD establishes a specific exemption for a particular type or class of government-assisted project, in DSLBD's regulations.
-NEW